 Plan your visit to this world-famous, three-story, stained-glass globe—one of the key attractions at the Library.
 The Mapparium’s three-dimensional perspective of the world of 1935 is enhanced by A World of Ideas, an original presentation that features a rich orchestration of words, music, and LED lights to illustrate how ideas have traversed time and geography and changed the world.

-Originally called “the Glass Room,” or “the Globe Room,” “Mapparium” comes from the Latin words “mappa” (map) and “arium” (a place for).
-In the early 1930s, Churchill visited the headquarters of the New York Daily News.
-There he saw a twelve-foot globe in the lobby.
-He liked the idea of a newspaper having a globe to indicate its reach and scope and suggested to the Building Committee of the Christian Science Publishing Society that a Mapparium would symbolize the international character and “world-consciousness” of the Publishing Society’s activities.
+Originally called “the Glass Room” or “the Globe Room,” Mapparium derives from the Latin words mappa (relating to “map”) and arium (“a place for”).
+In the early 1930s, architect Chester Lindsay Churchill visited the headquarters of the New York Daily News.
+There he saw a 12-foot globe in the lobby.
+He liked the idea of a newspaper having a globe to indicate its reach and scope, and suggested to the Building Committee of the Christian Science Publishing Society that a Mapparium would symbolize the international character and “world-consciousness” of the Publishing Society’s activities.
 The Mapparium was three years in the making (1932-1935).
 It opened to the public May 31, 1935, and cost $35,000 (at a time when a Hershey bar cost about five cents), including all labor and materials.
 Originally, Churchill designed the glass panels to be replaceable as the political boundaries of the world changed.
 There have been several points in the Mapparium’s history where the discussion of updating the map did arise.
-The final time was in the 1960s, when it was finally decided that the Mapparium was a priceless work of art and history, and so should never be updated.
+The final time was in the 1960s, when it was finally decided that the Mapparium is a priceless historical work of art and should never be updated.

 Mapparium Photo Gallery